cindy6810/Capstone-Project/README.md

-# Capstone-Project
+# Tunely
- This is our Music App for our Capstone Project
+Welcome to our Capstone Project!
+E-Devs present to you: Tunely!

 App Name: Tunely